igorbotian/atlassian-git-tutorials/src/04-03-04-merge-conflicts.md

 Merge conflicts can be an intimidating experience.
 Luckily, Git offers powerful tools to help navigate and resolve conflicts.
 Git can handle most merges on its own with automatic merging features.
 A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.
 Conflicts will most likely happen when working in a team environment.

 There are many tools to help resolve merge conflicts.
 Git has plenty of command line tools we discussed here.
-For more detailed information on these tools visit stand-alone pages for [git log](https://www.atlassian.com/git/tutorials/git-log), [git reset](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset), [git status](https://www.atlassian.com/git/tutorials/inspecting-a-repository), [git checkout](https://www.atlassian.com/git/tutorials/using-branches/git-checkout), and [git reset](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset).
+For more detailed information on these tools visit stand-alone pages for [git log](#git-log), [git status](#inspecting-a-repository), [git checkout](#git-checkout), and [git reset](#git-reset).
 In addition to the Git, many third-party tools offer streamlined merge conflict support features.